 Use this page to create a personalized bodybuilding diet that will help you achieve the ultimate goal of a leaner, more muscular physique that’s at least as strong as it looks.

-In this nutrition guide, I walk you through the nine simple steps of creating a weight lifting diet plan that works for you.
+In this nutrition guide, I walk you through the ten simple steps of creating a weight lifting diet plan that works for you.

 I’ll use the hypothetical example of Sammy Smalls (a guy trying to gain weight) to give a context for creating a muscle building diet plan that minimizes fat gain.